ramsesisbest/Opploans/README.md

 ## Results

-* What has been the business impact of this company so far?
+**What has been the business impact of this company so far?**
+ *The company has issued over 1 million loans and served 550,000 customers

-* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
+**What are some of the core metrics that companies in this domain use to measure success?
+How is your company performing, based on these metrics?**
+ * The top 8 [metrics](https://www.lightico.com/blog/lending-kpis-most-important/) use for this industry are:
+   1. Pull Through Rate
+   2. Decision to Close Time Cycle
+   3. Abandoned Loan Rate
+   4. Average Origination Value
+   5. Application Approval Rate
+   6. Net Charge-Off Rate
+   7. Customer Acquisition Cost
+   8. Average Number of Conditions Per Loan

 * How is your company performing relative to competitors in the same domain?